airladon/ThisIGet/src/content/Math/Trigonometry_1/454590Triangle/examples/base/content.md

 ![](ex1.png)

 <hintLow>[Answer]
-This triangle is a 45-45-90 triangle, which has the side ratios of:
+This triangle is a 45-45-90 triangle, which has side proportions of:

 ![](base.png)